lsst/LDM-230/index.rst

 will begin to schedule worker jobs on spare worker hardware.
 If so configured, it may also schedule jobs on the Data Release general compute pool.
-The worker jobs themselves are designed to process batches of DiaSources into Alerts so that at least some Alerts are issued for each visit before the latency deadline.
+The worker jobs themselves are designed to process batches of ``DiaSource``\s into Alerts so that at least some Alerts are issued for each visit before the latency deadline.
 Executing jobs that are beyond the deadline may be killed and scheduled for later reprocessing.
 If even that is not enough and unexecuted jobs pile up because processing is too slow, as determined by monitoring the Orchestration Manager's queue length, the Base :term:`DMCS` will kill the oldest unexecuted jobs to get below threshold.
 In addition, the Base :term:`DMCS` configuration will allow sampling of visits for worst-case scenarios, in which only a fraction of visits actually spawn worker jobs.

 .. _maintenance-upgrades: